Michael Wesley

-Michael Wesley (1968) is an Australian academic of Indian descent.
-He was appointed Professor of International Relations and Deputy VC International at the University of Melbourne in 2019, and was previously Dean of the College of Asia and the Pacific and Professor at The Australian National University.
+Michael Wesley (born 1968) is an Australian academic of Indian descent.
+He was appointed Professor of International Relations and Deputy VC International at the University of Melbourne in 2019, and was previously Dean of the College of Asia and the Pacific and professor at The Australian National University.
 He also consults extensively for the Australian government.

 Early life and education

 Wesley was born in India but moved to Australia with his parents aged four years old.
 He grew up in Nambour, south-east Queensland.
 Wesley went to Nambour State High School, and then to the University of Queensland.
 He completed a PhD at the University of St Andrews in Scotland.
 Michael Wesley is the son of the internationally renowned artist Frank Wesley.

 Career

 Michael Wesley has worked for the Queensland State government and as a lecturer and senior lecturer at the University of New South Wales.
 He spent time on secondment from UNSW to the Office of National Assessments.
 In 2004, he became Professor of International Relations and Director of the Griffith Asia Institute at Griffith University.
 He served as co-chairman of the Security and Prosperity working group at then Prime Minister Kevin Rudd's Australia 2020 Summit in 2008.
-He was a Visiting Professor at the University of Hong Kong in 2009.
+He was a visiting professor at the University of Hong Kong in 2009.
 He worked as Executive Director of the Lowy Institute for International Policy from June 2009 to August 2012.
 He became the Dean of the College of the Asia and the Pacific at the Australian National University before moving to the University of Melbourne in 2019.